 This clause describes, in general terms, how to utilize an irregular Channel Bandwidth by deploying the “larger channel Bandwidth” method.

-The premise idea is that the system is configured with the larger channel bandwidth, as indicated in the broadcast System Information, , but the actual number of scheduled RBs is restricted so that it matches actual spectrum allocation ensuring sufficiently large guard bands.
+The premise idea is that the system is configured with the larger channel bandwidth, but the actual number of scheduled RBs is restricted so that it matches actual spectrum allocation ensuring sufficiently large guard bands.